wp-plugins/slidedeck2/readme.txt

 * Fixed an issue where jQuery Masonry was not being enqueued

 == Upgrade Notice ==
+= 2.3.3 =
+HOTFIX: Compatibility updates for WordPress 3.6 and RESS/IFRAME rendered SlideDecks and insert SlideDeck views

 = 2.3.2 =
 Fixed a bug in IE detection script